larsensong/alx-react/README.md

 To uninstall, run this command: npm uninstall -g create-react-app.
 Run this command to create a React application named my-react-app:
 	npx create-react-app my-react-app
-The create-react-app will set up everything you need to run a React application.
+The create-react-app will set up everything you need to run a React application..